ACE-012/audio-board/README.md

 # Manual

-1)To Use this first you need to install a virtual audio driver <https://vb-audio.com/Cable/> This is the one I used and recommend

-2)to add new file you can just create a new folder and add it their it only supports .mp3 ,.wav and .ogg
+1)To Use this first you need to install a virtual audio driver for ex <https://vb-audio.com/Cable/> 2)to add new file you can just create a new folder and add it their it only supports .mp3 ,.wav and .ogg

 3)it reads upto 9 files in a folder